jim-easterbrook/python-gphoto2/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before python-gphoto2 version 2.5.0 these functions (and their corresponding "object oriented" methods) always allocated and returned a new ``CameraFile`` object.
-Now you can pass in a previously allocated ``CameraFile`` for them to use.
+Now you can pass in a previously allocated ``CameraFile`` for them to use, but this is deprecated.
 In this case it is not returned by the function.

 If you need to use a ``Context`` value with these functions without passing in a ``CameraFile``, then pass ``None`` in place of the ``CameraFile`` object.
+In a future release the ``CameraFile`` parameter will be removed.

 gp_log_add_func / use_python_logging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^